-Part 1 History of Economic Thought and Economic Philosophy
+Part I History of Economic Thought and Economic Philosophy

 3. Simulation and Economic Methodology, Marcel Boumans

-4. Identity: Individual and Social, and a Theory of a ‘Polymorphic’ but Unique Identity, Ricardo Crespo
+4. Identity: Individual and Social, and a Theory of a ‘Polymorphic’ but Unique Identity, Ricardo E. Crespo

-Part 2 Seeking Justice: The Promotion of Care and Capabilities
+Part II Seeking Justice: The Promotion of Care and Capabilities

 9. Towards a Caring Economy, Evelyn L. Forget